jada-johnson/portfolio/critiquebydesign.md

 1. Can you tell me what you think this is?

-      Both classmates alluded to teh fact that the map was of electoral democracy, and that the lighter green countries were less democratic than the
+      Both classmates alluded to the fact that the map was of electoral democracy, and that the lighter green countries were less democratic than the
       darker green countries.

 2. Can you describe to me what this is telling you?